The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

-With this interpretation, the average distance from $S$ to a PNN in the training data is equivalent to the following problem.
-Consider $M$ random binary numbers drawn with replacement from $\{0,1,\dots,2^N-1\}$.
-What is the number of zeros in the largest number?
-Note that the number of zeros is precisely the distance from the assortment corresponding to this binary number and the unseen $S$, or $\bm x=(1,\dots,1)$, according to definition \eqref{eq:distance}.
-It allows us to derive the next result. \begin{proposition} Suppose we draw $M = \lceil 2^N / N\rceil$ assortments with replacement as the training data and set $l=m=1$ in Algorithm~\ref{alg:rf}.
-For an arbitrary assortment, its expected distance to the PNN in the training data is bounded above by $\lceil\log_2(N) /2\rceil+a$, where $a \leq 0.455$. \end{proposition} Although the order of magnitude seems to be similar to Proposition~\ref{prop:distance_worst_case}, i.e., with $\tilde{O}(2^N/N)$ assortments\footnote{The notation $\tilde O$ represents the asymptotic order neglecting the logarithmic factors.}, the distance is controlled by $O(\log_2(N))$, the constants and logarithmic factors may play a role in explaining why random forests (the average distance) perform better than individual trees (all PNNs).
-We have also conducted numerical studies showing the bound in Proposition~\ref{thm:dis_upper_bound} is more or less tight: If $M$ grows polynomially in $N$ or even $M=O(N^{\log N})$, then the average distance cannot be bounded by $O(\log(N))$.
-See Appendix \ref{sec:distance_numerical}.
+To explore such an effect, we explore the \emph{expected} distance of a PNN.
+To simplify the analysis, we consider a stylized splitting rule called random splitting, that is, $m=1$ in Algorithm~\ref{alg:rf}.
+Random splitting is commonly used to shed theoretical insights about the performance of random forests \citep{biau2016random}.
+It also satisfies the ``honest tree'' assumption in \cite{wager2014asymptotic, wager2018estimation}.
+We can derive the following result. \begin{proposition} \Copy{rev:prn3}{Suppose we draw $M = \lceil 2^N / N\rceil$ assortments with replacement as the training data and set $m=1$ in Algorithm~\ref{alg:rf}.
+For an arbitrary assortment, its expected distance to an $\ell$-PNN in the training data is bounded above by $\log_2 \ell +\log_2 N + 2.56$, where $\ell$ is the maximum number of distinct assortments in a leaf node.} \end{proposition} Although the order of magnitude seems to be similar to Proposition~\ref{prop:distance_worst_case}, i.e., with $\tilde{O}(2^N/N)$ assortments\footnote{The notation $\tilde O$ represents the asymptotic order neglecting the logarithmic factors.} and $\ell = O(\log_2(N))$, the distance is bounded by $\tilde{O}(\log_2(N))$, the constants and logarithmic factors may play a role in explaining why random forests (the average distance) perform better than individual trees.
+We have also conducted numerical studies showing the bound in Proposition~\ref{thm:dis_upper_bound} is more or less tight: If $M$ grows at a slower rate, for example, polynomially in $N$ or $M=O(N^{\log N})$, then the average distance cannot be bounded by $O(\log_2(N))$.
+See Online Appendix~\ref{sec:distance_numerical}.